Editors note: This blog post was originally published in June 2016 but has since been updated for optimal accuracy and relevance.

 What’s the most important ingredient in your content marketing mix?
-Your way with words, your eye for design, perhaps, or your turn of phrase - and, your marketing data.
-A data-driven content strategy is a powerful one; informed by what your audience really wants and needs.
+Your way with words, your eye for design, perhaps, or your turn of phrase?
+Or, is it your marketing data?

 Writing for HubSpot, Rob Lons says: "Content marketers don't just write, they write with purpose."
 But you can only achieve this if you understand why some approaches work while others sputter to a halt.
 And the best way to acquire this knowledge is to get measuring.

 This last question is particularly important - your best performing keywords should be used not just on your blog, but throughout your website.
 In competitive industries - marketing, for example - some of the most searched-for keywords are highly competitive, which means it can be difficult to get any traction for your content.
-If this is the case, look for long tail optimisation opportunities that are more likely to garner traffic to your site.
-So instead of "marketing", you might use "B2B marketing for SMEs".
 Consider how your audience is searching for the things they are interested: creating a specialised focus will help you to connect with more of the right people.

 All of this information can then be used to determine your future content calendar.
 If the data is showing a positive picture, then you know to continue in the same vein - while always looking for new opportunities to form long-lasting business relationships.
 Similarly, if the results are not as great as you would like, you can reassess and consider how better to hit the mark.
-Perhaps you need to rethink your buyer personas, or maybe you need to address different topic areas.
-For more advice, why not read one of our posts below:
+Perhaps you need to review your buyer personas, or maybe you need to address different topic areas.

-And remember that you don't have to start from scratch when venturing into new territory.
-It's perfectly acceptable - in fact, it's advisable - to repurpose content.
+Remember, you don't have to start from scratch when venturing into new territory.
+It's perfectly acceptable - in fact, it's strongly advisable - to repurpose content.
 So if you've got a great eBook in your archive, why not create a series of podcasts based on its content?
 That way, you can focus on the process of actually recording the podcast, without worrying about what you're going to talk about.
+Just remember to measure its performance...

 Your content may be eloquently phrased and completely captivating but, whatever its literary merits, it ultimately has one purpose: to win you more customers.
 Therefore, the copy you create for your conversion paths is just as important as that found in your blog posts and eBooks.
 It needs to truly persuade and convince people to act; to engage with your organisation.
 After all, if a potential lead is turned off by your call-to-action (CTA) button or landing page, then they’ll never get to read that eBook you spent hours perfecting.